btihen/East_Oriented_Code/README.md

 Many people cite this souce as messaging inspiration: _The Meaning of "Object-Oriented Programming"_ http://userpage.fu-berlin.de/~ram/pub/pub_jf47ht81Ht/doc_kay_oop_en

-### Definitions

-Presentation on Messaging with code samples using East Orientation (& Injection)
-- *Eastward* is sending a message
-- *Westward* is recieving a message
-- *Injection* avoid hardcoding Classes send in necessary objects as a collaborating varaible

 ### Summary

 - Tell (& trust) -- don't ask!